 Operator applicants will be contacted within 3-5 business days upon receipt of application if selected for an interview.
 Timeframe varies for other positions.

 Operators must have a Class A or B Commercial Driver’s License (CDL) with passenger endorsement and no airbrake restrictions to drive buses.
-You can be hired and receive training for a Commercial Learner’s Permit through our CDL Permit Prep Class if you meet all other minimum qualifications and are successful in the selection process.

 On the front of your license it says what license class you have.
 On the back of your driver’s license where it says “Endorsements” or “END” it will list “Passenger.”
 Where is says “Restrictions” of “RESTR” it will list “None.”
 Both Class C and Class D license holders will need to take and pass the required written permit tests and obtain a Class B Commercial Learner’s Permit (CLP).